 Two: The Disallowance of Double Jeopardy

 As a kid, one of my favorite movies was the movie Double Jeopardy.
-I don’t know if y’all have heard of that.
-It’s with Ashley Judd and Tommy Lee Jones.
+It’s an older movie starring Ashley Judd and Tommy Lee Jones.
 Judd’s character is charged and convicted with murdering her husband (who was not dead and a con-artist).
 The character goes to jail and eventually escapes to confront her husband.
 In the dramatic final scene (spoiler alert), Judd’s character, while pointing her gun at her con-artist husband, asks if he has ever heard of double jeopardy.
 She explains that a person cannot be tried two times for the same crime.
 In other words, since she’d already been found guilty of murdering him, she could actually kill him this time and she’d have no legal ramifications.

 I remember being mystified by that concept.
-Why do we have double jeopardy in the Constitution?
+Why would anyone ever have to do go through the trial process for the same crime more than one?
+Why did the founders feel the need to include protection against double jeopardy in the Constitution?
 Doesn’t it seem almost too obvious?
-But, the founders felt that this legal barrier was very important, important enough to include it in the original ten amendments.
+But, the founders felt that this legal barrier was indeed important, important enough to include it in the original ten amendments.

-Could you imagine the toll that would take on someone?
-What if they went through the whole trial, were found guilty, and then suddenly were brought back to the court house to redo the trial?
-It would be far worse if the individual was acquitted.
+Could you imagine the toll this kind of trial process would take on someone?
+What if an individual went through the whole trial, was found guilty, and then suddenly was brought back to the court house to redo the trial?
+And this happened over and over and over.
+Such an occurrence would be far worse if the individual was acquitted.

 Frankly, I’d never considered that there would be the potential of this type of abuse, but apparently the concern was great enough that our founders wanted to make it very clear that the federal government could not re-try someone for the same crime once a verdict has been reached.